This spot has been added by

 Last updated on

 Do you feel like an enjoyable and original snorkeling experience?
 Set off to see the superb Caribbean cushion stars covering the seabed in their dozens at Starfish Alley, in less than 3 feet of water.
-A number of spots in Roatan have the same name and many tour organizers offer excursions to visit them.
-This particular one is between West End and West Bay and has the advantage of being easily accessible from the beach.
+This location is between West End and West Bay and has the advantage of being easily accessible from the beach.

 Starfish Alley snorkeling, Roatan